sharetribe/flex-docs/src/docs/ftw-configuration/ftw-env/index.md

 ---

 The following configuration variables can be set to control the Flex template app behaviour.
-Most of them have defaults that work for development environment.
+Most of them have defaults that work for a development environment.
 For production deploys most should be set.

 ## Variables